jynik/reid/README.md

 specified, in addition to [Regular Expressions].
 The search can be performed over all files contained in the "reid project" file, or limited by year range, author, or publication.
 For each matched input term, this program outputs the number of occurrences observed in corresponding source material.
-By default,The information about matches are printed to the terminal.
+By default, the information about matches are printed to the terminal.
 However, format of this output can be changed to CSV or JSON, and the data can be written to a file.

 [EndNote]: http://endnote.com/
 [Regular Expressions]: https://en.wikipedia.org/wiki/Regular_expression#Basic_concepts